-The Connecticut Department of Public Health (DPH) provides daily updates on confirmed cases of COVID-19, hospitalizations and deaths.
+The Connecticut Department of Public Health (DPH) provides regular updates on confirmed and probable cases of COVID-19, hospitalizations, and deaths.
 All data in the daily reports are preliminary and data for previous dates may be updated as new reports are received and data errors are corrected.
 Data include patients tested at the State Public Health Laboratory, hospital, and commercial laboratories.

 Data are reported separately by town, county and for the state.
 Totals from town and county-level data may not reconcile with state totals due to records that are pending address validation.

 Connecticut state agencies are working together to compile data to help understand the COVID-19 pandemic.
-Datasets that may be of interest are linked below:
+A current listing of datasets that may be of interest are linked below:

 - Unemployment Claims from the Department of Labor